MosaicGroupCMU/AiiDA-Workflow/README.md

 non_interactive: false
 ```

+##Test your computer with `verdi computer test roar_basic`.
+It should pass all 6 tests.

 ### Make the code for PW on remote supercomputer
 If you want to execute installed codes on a remote computer you can configure codes to automatically load in your workflow.
 Here is default yaml file for setting up **installed** codes.